Renting To Newcomers: What Landlords Need To Know

 Prior to the pandemic, there were almost 700,000 foreign students registered at Canadian schools (universities and colleges), according to Study International.
-Students from India comprising about a third of that number.
-The overwhelming majority of foreign students rent.
+Students from India comprise about a third of that number.
+The overwhelming majority of international students rent.

 Global Affairs Canada estimated that "in 2017 and 2018 respectively, international students in Canada spent $18.4 billion and $22.3 billion on tuition, accommodation, and discretionary spending."

 The study also revealed:

 - The total annual expenditures of international students, including their visiting families and friends, contributed $18.4 billion and $22.3 billion to economic activities in Canada in 2017 and 2018, respectively.
 This translates into a $16.2 billion and $19.7 billion contribution to Canada's GDP in 2017 and 2018, respectively.